Joseph9866/ackMERNweb/README.md

 # ACK Mt.
 Kenya Guest House Website – Nyeri, Kenya

 Welcome to the official repository of the **ACK Mt.
-Kenya Guest House Website**, a modern web application developed for a guest house located in **Nyeri Town, Kenya**.
-The website showcases accommodation options, booking system, contact information, and more—built with performance and scalability in mind.
+Kenya Guest House Website**, a modern web application for a guest house in **Nyeri Town, Kenya**.
+The website features accommodation listings, a booking system, contact information, and more—built for performance and scalability using the MERN stack (MongoDB, Express, React, Node.js).

 ---